MicrosoftDocs/entra-docs/docs/identity/saas-apps/advance-kerbf5-tutorial.md

 * **Step 3: SPN Delegation ( for the App Service Account)**

-    * Setup the appropriate Delegation for the F5 Delegation Account.
+    * Set up the appropriate Delegation for the F5 Delegation Account.
     * In the example below, APM Delegation account is being configured for KCD for FRP-App1.superdemo.live app.

         ![Screenshot that shows the APM Delegatio Account Properties > Delegation tab.](./media/advance-kerbf5-tutorial/configure25.png)